Video: Skeletal muscle tissue

-This type of tissue is found in the skeletal muscles and is responsible for the voluntary movements of the bones.
+You are watching a preview.
+Go Premium to access the full video: This type of tissue is found in skeletal muscles and is responsible for the voluntary movements of bones.

 Hey everyone!
 This is Nicole from Kenhub and welcome to this histology tutorial, in which we'll be looking at what is probably the most recognized muscle tissue type in the body – the skeletal muscle tissue.
 So let's begin with some basic information about muscle tissue.